fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 ...
 ```

 So the result is "docker please build with tag fs-hello-world the Dockerfile in this directory".
-You can point to any Dockerfile, but in our case simple dot will mean the Dockerfile in this directory.
-After the build finished you can run it with _docker run fs-hello-world_.
+You can point to any Dockerfile, but in our case, simple dot will mean the Dockerfile in this directory.
+After the build is finished you can run it with _docker run fs-hello-world_.

-Images are just files.
-They can be moved around, downloaded and deleted.
+As images are just files, they can be moved around, downloaded and deleted.
 You can list the images you have locally with _docker image ls_, delete them with _docker image rm_.
 See what other command you have available with _docker image --help_.

 ### More meaningful image